Anirudh-A-V/Academic-Notes/S4/DBMS/09 ER Model/Entities.md

 An **entity type** defines a collection (or set) of entities that have the same attributes.

 The collection of all entities of a particular entity type in the database at any point in time is called an **entity set** or entity collection.

+An entity type describes the **schema or intension** for a set of entities that share the same structure.